raylutz/daffodil/docs/daf_benchmarks.md

     longer to load an array vs. Daffodil directly.
 Since Pandas is very slow appending rows, it is a common pattern to first build a table to list of dictionaries (lod), and then port to a pandas df.
-But the overhead is so severe that it will take at least 30 column operations across all columns to make up the difference, and so it is commonly better to avoid Pandas altogether, particular in repetitive operations.
+But the overhead is so severe that it will take at least 30 column operations across all columns to make up the difference, and so it is commonly better to avoid Pandas altogether, particular in repetitive operations.<br>
-2. `to_pandas_df_thru_csv()` -- This exports the array to csv in a buffer, then reads the buffer into Pandas, and can improve the porting to pandas df by about 10x.
+2. `to_pandas_df_thru_csv()` -- This exports the array to csv in a buffer, then reads the buffer into Pandas, and can improve the porting to pandas df by nearly 10x.<br>
 3. `sum_cols()` uses best python summing of all columns with one pass through the data, while `sum_np` first exports the columns to NumPy, performs the sum of all columns there, and then reads it back to Daf.
 In this case, it takes about 1/3 the time to use NumPy for summing.
 This demonstrates that using NumPy for strictly numeric operations on columns may be a good idea if the number of columns and rows being summed is sufficient.
-Otherwise, using Daffodil to sum the columns may still be substantially faster.
+Otherwise, using Daffodil to sum the columns may still be substantially faster.<br>
+    Note: daf_sum2() has an interesting simple change in the code and it results in over 10x increase in time (under study!)<br>
 4. Transpose: Numpy performs a transposition without creating a separate copy of the array in memory.
 Instead, it returns a view of the original array with the dimensions rearranged.
 It is a constant-time operation, as it simply involves changing the shape and strides of the array metadata without moving any of the actual data in